levi-ochana/levi-ochana/README.md

-# 👋 Hi there, I'm Levi Ochana!
+# 👋 Hi there, I'm Levi Ochana

 Welcome to my GitHub profile!
 I'm passionate about **DevOps** & **cloud infrastructure**, and creating scalable solutions with modern technologies.